basilevh/carla-greater/README.md

 See the [main repository here](https://github.com/basilevh/occlusions-4d).

-**[Click here](https://forms.gle/AqJ1kcwEJNJkvqpdA) to access the already generated data that we actually used to train and evaluate our models.**
+**[Click here](https://forms.gle/AqJ1kcwEJNJkvqpdA) to access the already generated data that we actually used to train and evaluate our models.** The archives are split into multiple files, so a tool like [gshell](https://github.com/wkentaro/gshell) may be useful for downloading them in a terminal more efficiently.

 This repository contains the video generation code, which may be useful if you want to tweak the simulators or environments from which our datasets are sourced.